I bet you have a lot of questions about what nutrition therapy for eating disorders is like.

 Will my insurance cover this?

 The sad answer is, probably not.
-Even if I were in-network, the chances that insurance would cover nutrition therapy are slim.
+Even if I were in-network, the chances that insurance would cover nutrition therapy are slim in the State of California.
+Many insurance companies require a related diagnosis from another healthcare provider such as a physician or psychotherapist.
 It’s best if you call your insurance company to see what your benefits are for nutritional counseling.
 Several of my clients have had good luck getting reimbursed by their insurance companies.
 I can give you a superbill to submit for reimbursement.
+A superbill contains all the information your insurance carrier needs to process the reimbursement.

 Send me an email and let’s set up a phone call.